openfaas/openfaas-cloud/docs/README.md

 You will now be presented with your `client_id` and `client_secret` values for the GitHub OAuth 2.0 App.
 You need these to configure the auth service, which you can deploy in a container or run locally following the instructions in [the auth README](../auth/).

+If you are running the router via Kubernetes you may need to edit `core/yaml/of-auth-dep.yml` and update the client_secret / client_id there.

 ## Appendix

 ### Dashboard